gcgarner/IOTstack/README.md

 drop the gpio node and use your pi's IP:8888 (127.0.0.1 wont work)

 ## Securing Node-RED
 To secure Node-RED you need a password hash.
-There is a terminal script `./nodered/terminal.sh` execute it to get into the terminal.
+There is a terminal script `./services/nodered/terminal.sh` execute it to get into the terminal.
 Copy the helper text `node -e .....
 PASSWORD`, paste it and change your password to get a hash.

 Open the file `./nodered/data/settings.js` and follow the writeup on https://nodered.org/docs/user-guide/runtime/securing-node-red for further instrucitons

+# Backups
+No system is complete without a disaster recovery plan. containers are easily backed up and I've added some scripts to automate the backups

+## Influxdb
+`~/IOTstack/scripts/backup_influxdb.sh` does a database snapshot and stores it in ~/IOTstack/backups/influxdb/db .
+This can be restored with the help a script (that i still need to write)

+## Docker backups
+`~/IOTstack/scripts/docker_backup.sh`

+This script can be placed in a cron job to backup on a schedule and has dropbox via Dropbox-Uploader

+# Accessing your Device from the internet
+The challenge most of us face with remotely accessing your home network is that don't have a static IP.
+From time to time the IP that yopur ISP assigns to you changes and its difficult to keep up.
+Fortunatley there is a solution, a DynamicDNS.
+The section below shows you how to setup an easy to remember address that follows your public IP no matter when it changes.

+Secondly how do you get into your home network.
+Your router has a firewall that is designed to keep the rest of the internet out of your network to protect you.
+Here we install a VPN and configure the firewall to only allow very secure VPN traffic in.

-# DuckDNS
+## DuckDNS
 If you want to have a DynamicDNS point to your Public IP I added a helper script.
-Register with DuckDNS then edit the `nano ~/IOTstack/duck.sh` file and add your `domain=` and `token=` to your values.
+Register with duckdns.org and create a subdomain name.
+Then edit the `nano ~/IOTstack/duck.sh` file and add your `domain=` and `token=`.

 first test the script to make sure it works `sudo ~/IOTstack/duck/duck.sh` then `cat /var/log/duck.log`.
+If you get KO then something has gone wrong and you should checkout your settings in the script.
 If you get an OK then you can do the next step.

 Create a cron job by running the follow cmd `crontab -e`